BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/evil_army_list/cirith_ungol.md

 ## ADDITIONAL RULES

 - A Cirith Ungol Army must always contain Shagrat and Gorbag; Shagrat must always be your General.
-- Orc Warrior models can only be included in the Warband of an Orc Hero.
+- <span style="color: darkmagenta">Orc Warrior models can only be included in the Warband of an Orc Hero.</span>
-- Uruk-hai Warrior models can only be included in the Warband of an Uruk-hai Hero.
+- <span style="color: darkmagenta">Uruk-hai Warrior models can only be included in the Warband of an Uruk-hai Hero.</span>

 ## SPECIAL RULES